Last Update: 10/10/20

 Which sounds like a win-win, until you wait awhile.

-All too often the wildcatters are buying these homes and then renting them out to innocent tenants, who are unaware of all the machinations going on behind the scenes.
-For one thing, the bank is still setting out there looking to be paid.
-Lots of Florida renters are surprised to find that their new leased home is now being foreclosed upon by the bank in a foreclosure action against the wildcatter and/or the prior owner.
+All too often investors are buying these homes and condos and then renting them out to innocent tenants, who are unaware of all the machinations going on behind the scenes.
+For one thing, the bank is still sitting out there looking to be paid.
+Lots of Florida renters are surprised to find that their new leased home is now being foreclosed upon by the bank in a foreclosure action against the investor and/or the prior owner.
 Result?
 If the renter is lucky, the bank will respect the lease and they’ll have some time before they have to move.
 Again.
 (There are some federal laws here that help the blindsided tenant.)

-In the Tampa Bay Business Journal this week, there is a short article revealing that the wildcatting brothers Ralph and Michael Chancey were able to buy around 71 homes in Hillsborough County, Florida, for around $230,000 (that averages $3240.00 per property).
-Estimated market value of the total purchases?
+In the Tampa Bay Business Journal, there is an article about two brothers, Ralph and Michael Chancey, and how they were able to buy around 71 homes in Hillsborough County, Florida, for around $230,000 (that averages $3240.00 per property).
+The estimated market value of the total purchases?
 Over $8 million.

 Bank Foreclosures After HOA Foreclosure and Resale

 These “race to auction” HOA Foreclosure Sale bargains are turning out to be a race to get a tenant in place and collect those rents before the bank shows up to foreclose.
-Even though the bank foreclosure will take years to process (especially since the Florida Fair Foreclosure Act failed to pass this year), many of these homes are re-entering limbo within a short time after the HOA took action in the first place.
+Even though the bank foreclosure will take years to process, many of these homes are re-entering limbo within a short time after the HOA took action in the first place.

 If you are planning to rent a home for your family, it might be wise to have a legal professional check out that property before you invest the time, money, and planning into a house and neighborhood where your kids will be going to school and things like that.
 Unless moving within a year of moving into that rental doesn’t matter to you.

 Under this statute, Florida HOAs can go to the tenant in the property and serve a written notice (demand) that the renter start paying the fees and assessments that are due on the unit and Florida law will then require the tenant to do so as long as the wildcatter is past due to the HOA.
-The HOA has to notify the wildcatter owner of the property at the same time the renter is notified.
-Under Florida law, any tenant who acts in good faith by paying the HOA in accordance with the HOA notice is legally protected from any claim for unpaid rent against the renter made by his landlord, the wildcatter.
+The HOA has to notify the investor owner of the property at the same time the renter is notified.
+Under Florida Statute 720.3085(8), any tenant who acts in good faith by paying the HOA in accordance with the HOA notice is legally protected from any claim for unpaid rent against the renter made by his landlord, the investor.